-Power series is another kind of infinite sum that we'll encounter in our course.
+We'll also encounter another kind of infinite sum: power series.
 They're needed in a wide variety of real-world engineering and physics problems.
 Besides describing vibrations on a circular drumhead, they come up in fluid problems and even quantum theory.

 Separating the variables can be a useful thing to try when the domain has a simple shape like a rectangle or a circle, but even then we might need some advanced technique like power series.

 Things are different for infinite domains, like that of the 3D compression wave we'll study later:

 This wave obey the 3D wave equation or for short.
 The Laplacian will be a recurring feature of our course!